The test is computer-based and consists of two components: literacy and numeracy.

 The duration of each test component is 2 hours (including a short tutorial at the beginning of each test component).
 It is recommended that you work steadily through the test.
 It is not advisable that you spend too much time on any one question.

 For literacy, the test has one section (65 questions).
 The available time is 120 minutes.

 For numeracy only, the test has two sections.
 It is important not to rush section 1 because you will not be able to return to section 1 once you commence section 2.
 The total available time is 120 minutes.
-The estimated time for section 1 (52 questions) is 95 minutes.
-The estimated time for section 2 (13 questions is 25 minutes).
+The recommended time for section 1 (52 questions) is 95 minutes.
+The recommended time for section 2 (13 questions is 25 minutes).

 If you are sitting the test at a test centre, you should allow at least 2 ½ hours for each test component from the time of registration listed on your test Admission Ticket for all testing procedures to be completed.